-S No Course Outcome POs PSOs 1 2 3 4 5 6 7 8 9 10 01 02 1 Identify the area like development, h/w maintenance, networking in industry.
+S Course Outcome POs PSOs No 1 2 3 4 5 6 7 8 9 10 01 02 1 Identify the area like development, h/w maintenance, networking in industry.
 3 3 2 2 Identify the problem statement and process to resolve the problem 1 2 3 Select appropriate tools/software.
 3 3 1 1 4 Maintain daily dairy to note the observations at work place on daily basis.
 3 2 2 2 5 Prepare a detailed report based on the learning experiences during vocational training 3 3 2

-- Sr Name of the Designation and Institute - No faculty members - 1 P B Lahoti Head of the Department, Govt.
-Polytechnic, Aurangabad - 2 V B Kundlikar Lecturer in Information Technology
+Sr No Name of the faculty members Designation and Institute 1 P B Lahoti Head of the Department, Govt.
+Polytechnic, Aurangabad 2 V B Kundlikar Lecturer in Information Technology

-COURSE TITLE-NETWORK AND INFORMATION SECURITYCOURSE CODE-6N501
+COURSE TITLE- NETWORK AND INFORMATION SECURITY